Abantiades albofasciatus

 Abantiades albofasciatus is a moth of the family Hepialidae.
 It is endemic to Western Australia.
+It was first described in 1892 as Pielus albofasciatus by Charles Swinhoe.

 Description

 The head, thorax, and forewings are a brown tinged with pink.
 The hindwings and the abdomen are grey, and are both covered with white hairs.
 The legs are greyish brown, but pinkish below.